wellmadehq/writing/Ledes.md

 > You wake up abruptly.
 You reach to wipe your sweat-strewn brow with your sheet, but realise you’re too late.
 “Uh oh,” you think.
 “I’ve actually gone and pissed myself”.
 After some tentative sniffing you surmise that the substance drenching your sheets isn’t your own effluence, but your sweat.
 It’s the Tuesday after a festival and your post-comedown systems are kicking in.
 You’re a limp schnitzel wrapped in a giant sweat-sodden wrap – and you’ve awoken from a horrific nightmare.
 Something about a 20-stone woman giving you a hand job and forcing you to listen to Nickelback’s obscure debut album.
 No amount of sunshine can save you today.

-# General fact, personalalized contradiction
+# General fact, personalized contradiction

 > Most of us own too much junk.
 But after a couple of interstate moves in just as many years, I’ve learned the value of owning less.

-# Admission of one's past wrongness
+# "I was wrong"

 > There are two kinds of people in this world: Those who enjoy tracking what they do with their time all day, and the rest of us, who’d rather watch paint dry.
 I used to be in the latter group...until I discovered I was doing it all wrong.